py5coding/py5book/content/coming_from_processing_java.md

 from other_file import *  # everything from other_file.py
 ```

-When you are using py5 in *imported mode* you can add a special comment to your other files like explained on this [Importing py5 code](https://py5coding.org/content/importing_py5_code.html#importing-imported-mode-code) section.
+When you are using py5 in *imported mode* with code split in more than one file, you might need to add the special comment, `# PY5 IMPORTED MODE CODE`, to the head of your other files, like explained on this [Importing py5 code](https://py5coding.org/content/importing_py5_code.html#importing-imported-mode-code) section.

 ### Object Orientation